presidio-oss/specif-ai/docs/docs/current/core-features.md

 * Document dependencies on other initiatives.
 * Establish timeline and milestone expectations.
 * Identify key performance indicators (KPIs) for measuring success.
+* **Add Research URLs**: Enhance initiatives with links to external research, documentation, and context.

 #### Strategic Initiative Components
 * **Vision Statement**: The overarching goal of the initiative.